Planning a trip to Ecuador South America? Are you a first-time visitor to Ecuador?

 On South America’s west coast is the country of Ecuador.
 A country that borders the Pacific Ocean, Colombia to the North and Peru to the east and south.

-A country that offers the visitor adventures to the Amazon Jungle, visits to the Andean Highlands, an active volcano and the Galapagos Islands.
+A country that offers visitors adventures to the Amazon Jungle, visits to the Andean Highlands, an active volcano and the Galapagos Islands.
 Ecuador is the 4th smallest country in South America and is famous for the Galapagos Islands.

+Trips to Ecuador should include a visit to Cotopaxi.
 Cotopaxi is an active volcano located in the Andes Mountains about 50 km south of Quito.
-On a clear day you should be able to see Cotopaxi from Quito.
+On a clear day, you should be able to see Cotopaxi from Quito.

 Enjoy a day trip to Cotopaxi National Park in the Andes Mountains of Ecuador.
-Take in the spectacular volcano views from the Limpiopungo lagoon, and then hike to the Jose Ribas shelter as you experience the high altitude environment.
-For more information and booking conditions click here
+Take in the spectacular volcano views from the Limpiopungo lagoon, and then hike to the Jose Ribas shelter as you experience the high-altitude environment.

 The Cities of Ecuador